Tips on How to Target Your Book's Audience

 • Do people use the information in any unusual ways?
 One state government loved Job Search 101, but would not place an order.
 They conducted regular workshops, and perfect-bound workbooks do not lay flat.
 I had the binding replaced with a spiral binding, and the government office placed a standing order for 8,000 books a quarter.
 I volunteered to conduct the workshops for additional income, and I took that spiral-bound book to other states.

 • What is the biggest hassle of purchasing your content?
 Some people do not want to be seen in a bookstore buying a job-search book.
 Heavy and oversized books do not sell well in airport stores because people do not want the aggravation of carrying them through the airport and on the planes.
 If your content can be delivered in a more portable form, it may be purchased in larger quantities.
-This might lead you to downloading your podcasts or publishing an audio version of your book.
+This might lead you to download your podcasts or publish an audio version of your book.

 • Who spends money to adapt your content to their specific needs?
 Informal research disclosed an absence of career information available for the Hispanic market.
 I found that Latinos were spending time and money translating into Spanish job-search information written in English.
 Hence, I had my content translated into Spanish as Elementos basicos para buscar trabajo